DallanQ/everdell_3/Manual.md

 ##### Basic Action Spaces (page 7)

+> Basic action spaces look like paw prints that lie along a path

 ##### Forest Locations (page 7)

 The placement locations are only used in a four-player game.
 However, you may not place 2 of your own workers on a single Forest location.